 Crucially, students are permitted only one attempt per application cycle.
 There is no resit option if the day goes badly.
 That single sitting makes thorough, structured preparation not just helpful but essential.

-The UCAT is scored across four of its five subtests, with each subtest scored between 300 and 900.
-The Situational Judgement subtest is scored separately using a band system from Band 1 (highest) to Band 4.
-The combined score from the four cognitive subtests gives a total out of 3,600.
+The UCAT is scored across three of its four subtests: Verbal Reasoning, Decision Making, and Quantitative Reasoning, each scored between 300 and 900.
+The Situational Judgement test is scored separately using a band system from Band 1 (highest) to Band 4.
+The combined score from the three cognitive subtests gives a total out of 2,700.

-In 2024, the average combined score across all candidates was approximately 2,460, which works out to roughly 615 per subtest.
+In recent sittings, the average combined cognitive score across all candidates has been approximately 1,870, which works out to roughly 623 per subtest.
 While some medical schools use the UCAT as a threshold, others rank applicants by score before deciding who to interview.
 For competitive medical schools, including those in the Russell Group, candidates typically need scores in the region of 670 to 700 or above per subtest to feel confident about progressing to interview stage.
 At the very top institutions, scores above 700 per subtest are increasingly common among successful applicants.

 Understanding where your child needs to be — relative to the specific schools on their list — is one of the first things a good UCAT tutor will help you map out.